PREP – NCAA Fall Week 14 Recap

 SOUTHEAST OF SALINE

-The Lady Trojan volleyball team finished the season with an 11-26, 4-8 record and in 5th place in the NCAA. … The Trojan football team kept its season alive on Friday with a 48-6 victory against Phillipsburg in the Class 2A playoffs.
+The Lady Trojan volleyball team finished the season with an 11-26, 4-8 record and in 5th place in the NCAA. … The Trojan football team defeated Hoisington 22-12 on Friday in the Class 2A state semifinals.
+The Trojans will play Nemaha Central on Saturday in the Class 2A state championship game.

 2025 NCAA Football Standings